-As an artist, Bil has received grants from the National Endowment for the Arts, Arts International, and the Rockefeller Center organized festivals and workshops, founded a school and launched countless publications, been shown in pop-up galleries, solo shows, hosted performance series and has been visiting artist at universities and conservatories.
+Bil has received grants from the National Endowment for the Arts, Arts International, and the Rockefeller Center, organized festivals and workshops, founded a school and launched the quarterly Black & Grey magazine, shown in galleries, hosted performance series and has been visiting artist at universities and colleges.
 Awards include the AIGA Top 100 for creative direction, the Advertising Federation of America GOLD Award.
-A regular contributor to Purple Fashion Magazine, FLAUNT Magazine, AUTRE Magazine, BLOK, LFI, S magazine, and others.
-His 2018 show, PROTEST, at the Leica Gallery Los Angeles with the estate of the iconic photographer Jim Marshall places Bil solidly in the canon of photographic history and beyond.
+A regular contributor to Purple Fashion Magazine, FLAUNT Magazine, AUTRE Magazine, BLOK, LFI, S magazine, SCHON, Interview Germany, PAPER and others.
+His 2018 show, PROTEST, at the Leica Gallery Los Angeles with the estate of the iconic photographer Jim Marshall places Bil solidly in the canon of photography.

 Bil is based in Los Angeles, and works worldwide.